Skip to main content

 This is not legal or medical advice

 These strategies are for educational purposes.
 Every veteran's situation is different.
-For personalized guidance, consult with a VSO or VA-accredited attorney — both provide free services to veterans.
+For personalized guidance, consult with a VSO or VA-accredited attorney.
+Accredited VSO claim help is free; attorneys and claims agents may charge fees after VA issues an initial decision, subject to VA rules and a written fee agreement.

 Related Guides